mountaint0p/ml-infrastructure-consumer-approval/README.md

 This project aims to predict the consumer approval score for a given order based on features like order status, price, payment, etc through a machine learning model.
 Furthermore, this project creates an end-to-end machine learning workflow for both continuous training and deploying the model.
-It aims to implement best practices with regards to MLOps.

 ## Tech Stack